 And finally, if all else fails and the infestation is beyond your control, prune away damaged buds, leaves, and stems.

 Feed your plant with a low-nitrogen, slow-release, all-purpose plant food, and hope for the best.
-Per the Pesticide Research Institute, low nitrogen inhibits the growth of excess foliage that is attractive to aphids.
+Per the Pesticide Research Institute, low nitrogen levels in the soil inhibit the growth of excess foliage that is attractive to aphids.

-In dire circumstances, you may need dig up entire plants and throw them in the trash – not the compost pile – to slow the spread of infestation on your property.
+In dire circumstances, you may need dig up entire plants and throw them in the trash – not the compost pile – to slow the spread of an infestation on your property.

 Types of Aphids